I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pci_device_custom_properties.md

      DevProp_PciExpressDevice_PayloadOrRequestSize_xxx.
 This property is valid only for PCI Express devices..

+`CurrentLinkSpeed`

+The current link speed for the device.
+This property is applicable to a PCI Express device.
+See
+     the definitions for DevProp_PciExpressDevice_LinkSpeed_xxx.
+This property is valid only for PCI Express devices.

+`CurrentLinkWidth`

+The current link width of the device.
+This property is applicable to a PCI express device.
+See the
+     definitions for DevProp_PciExpressDevice_LinkWidth_xxx.
+This property is valid only for PCI Express devices.

+`MaxLinkSpeed`

+The maximum link speed of an express link for a PCI Express device.
+See the definitions for
+     DevProp_PciExpressDevice_LinkSpeed_xxx.
+This property is valid only for PCI Express devices..

+`MaxLinkWidth`

+The maximum link width that is implemented by an express link for a PCI Express device.
+See the
+     definitions for DevProp_PciExpressDevice_LinkWidth_xxx.
+This property is valid only for PCI Express devices.

 `PciExpressVersion`

 The specification version to which an PCI Express device was built.
 See the definitions for
      DevProp_PciExpressDevice_Spec_Version_xxx.
 This property is valid only for PCI Express devices.

+`InterruptType`

+The hardware support for interrupts on the PCI Express device.
+See the definitions for
+     DevProp_PciDevice_InterruptType_xxx.
+This property is valid only for PCI Express devices.

+`MaxInterruptMessages`

+The number of message interrupts that a PCI Express device supports in hardware.
+See the
+     definition for DevProp_PciDevice_InterruptMessageMaximum.
+This property is valid only for PCI Express devices that support message interrupts.

 ## Remarks
 Some high performance miniport adapters can adjust the hardware configuration and resource allocation